Explore health content from A to Z.

 Taking these actions may help increase your energy levels:

 Balance activity with rest.
 Save your energy for important tasks.

 Add mild exercise, such as walking, to your daily routine.
 It may help you sleep better.

-If your fatigue is severe or chronic, ask for help with routine tasks that can drain your energy, such as grocery shopping or housework.
-Some people reduce their hours at work.
+If your fatigue is severe or chronic, ask for help with routine tasks that can drain your energy.
+These can include grocery shopping or housework.
+You may also need to reduce your hours at work.

 Take short rests when you feel tired.
-Avoid long naps during the day so you can sleep well at night.
+Avoid long naps during the day.
+These can disrupt nighttime sleep.

-Talk with your doctor about medications or treatments that may help manage your anemia.
+Talk with your health care team about medicines or treatments that may help manage anemia.

 Copyright © 2015 Baylor Health Care System All Rights Reserved. |